 I did have to make a few adjustments for fit and preference.
 Let’s get to the review.

 Pattern Description: From the Pattern Envelope – View B has front extending into back straps, slightly dropped waist, and tie ends.

 Pattern Sizing: 14-22.
-I made a 14 with some fit adjustments.
+I made a 14 with some adjustments for fit and preference.

 Did it look like the photo/drawing on the pattern envelope once you were done sewing with it?
 Yes, except for the adjustments.

 Were the instructions easy to follow?
 Yes.
 However, I’m not sure that the instructions as written will produce the most professional results.
 With the adjustments I made, I ended up rethinking the order of steps and changing things up a bit.

 What did you particularly like or dislike about the pattern?
 I made View B and like that it was a 1 piece suit with good coverage but had some interest on the front neckline.
 However, it is very low cut so I had to adjust for that a bit.
 Also, the tie back is not enough support for me so I altered that as well.

 Fabric Used: Performance Fabric & swimwear lining from JoAnn’s.

 Pattern alterations or any design changes you made: I ended up making quite a few changes…all of them with the goal to have additional support up top.

 - I added 2″ in length to the top bodice (1″ at the waist and 1″ at the bust).